Louisa the vet on... What to know about heatstroke in pets

 It is unacceptable to leave any pet alone in a car on a warm day, even with the windows open in the shade (this doesn’t really make a difference.)

-The inside of a car (especially a darker car) heats up exponentially and does not coincide with the outside ambient temperature.
-At 24°C, within 30 minutes the inside of a car can reach almost 45°C.
+The inside of a car (especially a darker car) heats up exponentially, and is much hotter than the ambient temperature outside.
+For example, on a 24°C day, the inside of a car can reach almost 45°C in just 30 minutes.

 We have all come back to a car where we have struggled to sit on the seat or touch the steering wheel because its become too hot.
 Imagine what it is like to try and breathe in that heat!